 Sound Financial Management Amid Business Disruption

 EDC is a global diversified renewable power company.
-As the country’s largest vertically integrated geothermal company, we maintain our leadership in the Philippine renewable energy industry with our portfolio of geothermal, hydropower, solar, and wind power assets.
+As the world’s largest vertically integrated geothermal producer and the country’s premier renewable energy company, we maintain our leadership in the Philippine renewable energy industry with our portfolio of geothermal, hydropower, solar, and wind power assets.

 Our growth agenda is anchored on a) the acquisition of key government geothermal privatization projects; b) development of existing geothermal capacity; c) diversification of our renewable energy portfolio; and d) the establishment of viable operations in Asia, Latin America, and Africa.